helpfulrobot/silverstripe-ecommerce/docs/en/Customising.md

-# Customising the eCommerce module
+# Customising the e-commerce module

-It is most likely that you as a website developer/designer will want to customise the eCommerce module to look and work as your client would like.
-Fortunately it is very easy to do so with the SilverStripe eCommerce module.
+It is most likely that you as a website developer/designer will want to customise the e-commerce module to look and work as your client would like.
+Fortunately it is very easy to do so with the SilverStripe e-commerce module.

 There are a number of configuration options to be set in your /mysite/_config.php file.
-See [Configuration](Configuration)  Forthis you can copy the options from the ecomerce/_config.php file (it is better to edit the mysite _config file then the original ecommerce one so that you can update the ecommerce module without having to "re-apply" the configurations.)
+See [Configuration](Configuration)  For this you can copy the options from the ecomerce/_config.php file (it is better to edit the mysite _config file then the original e-commerce one so that you can update the e-commerce module without having to "re-apply" the configurations.)

 ## Theme-ing / Templates